-My short story “Recognition” just appeared in issue 35 of RiverSedge: A Journal of Art and Literature, which is published annually by the Creative Writing Program at the University of Texas Rio Grande Valley: https://www.riversedgejournal.com/works/recognition.
+My short story “Recognition” was published in issue 35 of RiverSedge: A Journal of Art and Literature, which is published annually by the Creative Writing Program at the University of Texas Rio Grande Valley: https://www.riversedgejournal.com/works/recognition.
 I hope you enjoy it!

 Night Sky with Exit Wounds by Ocean Vuong